Climate change - driving forces

 More detail on the definition and scope of the statistics reported on in this article can be found in the metadata accompanying the respective datasets.

 Climate change as a result of human activities is a major threat to society due to the wide-ranging impacts on ecosystems, the economy, human health and wellbeing.
 It is a problem of common concern to everyone, which requires a global response in order to limit the risks and impacts of climate change.
 The European Commission addresses the causes and consequences of climate change through European regulations and policies and by being an ambitious partner in the international activities in this field.
 For monitoring the progress in reducing GHG emissions, as well as for monitoring the drivers, the impact and the adaptation to climate change, high quality data is essential.

 The EU’s progress on greenhouse gas (GHG) emission reduction is evaluated against targets set in its political commitments.
 The EU succeeded in reducing its GHG emissions beyond the amounts agreed on in the first commitment period (2008-2012) of the Kyoto Protocol.
-According to projections, the target set for 2020 in the Europe 2020 Strategy, a 20 % reduction of GHG emissions compared to 1990, will also be met.
-The EU is working towards cutting at least 40 % of its emissions in 2030 compared to 1990, as target set in the 2030 climate & energy framework and in accordance with the EU's commitment to the Paris agreement.
+According to projections, the target set for 2020 in the 2020 climate & energy package, a 20 % reduction of GHG emissions compared with 1990, will also be met.
+The EU is working towards cutting at least 40 % of its emissions in 2030 compared with 1990, as target set in the 2030 climate & energy framework and in accordance with the EU's commitment to the Paris agreement.
+By 2050 the EU aims to be climate neutral.